AndrewTweddle/CodingChallenge/readme.md

 ## Refactor investigation.py into separate files

-investigation.py is over 2 500 lines long (though many of these consist of data snippets and descriptions of issues encountered).
+investigation.py is almost 3 000 lines long (though many of these consist of data snippets and descriptions of issues encountered).

 I had originally planned to refactor it into separate files and classes before submitting it.
 However I decided not to do this after the Sortable challenge was discontinued.